carolynvs/drakespec/pipelines.md

 to the shared volume and the shared volume is mounted into every job's container.

-__The DrakeSpec authors readily acknowledge that the two implementations discussed above have significant shortcomings.
+__The DrakeSpec authors readily acknowledge some difficulties with this section of the specification.__

+__For one, the example implementations cited above have significant shortcomings.
 Network attached storage, for instance, is notoriously slow and likely to be a limiting factor for many implementations of DrakeSpec-compliant pipeline executors.
+Mounting a local directory into containers "contaminates" the local working directory, potentially tainting the results of _future_ pipeline executions, which _should_ be completely isolated from prior pipeline executions.__

+__Shortcomings of the example implementations aside, the authors further acknowledge the shared storage requirement, as currently written, to be inadequate to support many potential improvements to the specification that are already under consideration.
+For instance, the shared storage requirement, as currently written, would not facilitate reliable re-execution of a failed job or resumption of a failed pipeline because failed jobs would be re-executed with state contaminated by its own prior execution and (potentially) prior execution of other jobs in the pipeline.
+Reliable re-execution of a failed job realistically requires something like a layered file system to permit shared storage to be returned to the state it was in prior to the first (failed) execution of the job.__

-In acknowledging this, the DrakeSpec authors also wish to urge caution as this section of the spec is likely to evolve signigicantly in subsequent releases.__
+__In acknowledging the shortcomings of the referenced implementations of the shared storage requirement, and more specifically, the limitations of the requirement itself, as currently written, the DrakeSpec authors wish to urge caution as this section of the spec is likely to evolve signigicantly in subsequent releases.__

 ### Order of Job Execution